DaAwesomeP/jsonlintpro-desktop/README.md

  - DMG for OSX (instead of ZIP) coming soon.

 ## Building
-You will need NodeJS and NPM.
+You will need [NodeJS](http://nodejs.org/download/) version 0.10.0 or greater and NPM (bundled with NodeJS).
 ```shell
 $ npm install
 $ grunt